awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 The following steps show the general process for promoting a read replica to a DB instance:

 1. Stop any transactions from being written to the primary DB instance, and then wait for all updates to be made to the read replica\.
 Database updates occur on the read replica after they have occurred on the primary DB instance, and this replication lag can vary significantly\.
-Use the [Replica Lag](http://aws.amazon.com/rds/faqs/#105) metric to determine when all updates have been made to the read replica\.
+Use the [http://aws.amazon.com/rds/faqs/#105](http://aws.amazon.com/rds/faqs/#105) metric to determine when all updates have been made to the read replica\.

 1. For MySQL and MariaDB only: If you need to make changes to the MySQL or MariaDB read replica, you must set the `read_only` parameter to `0` in the DB parameter group for the read replica\.
 You can then perform all needed DDL operations, such as creating indexes, on the read replica\.
 Actions taken on the read replica don't affect the performance of the primary DB instance\.